← Back to research

 Maestro

-Maestro is an open-source cross-platform desktop app for orchestrating AI coding agents, with autonomous long-running sessions, mobile remote control, and playbook automation.
+Maestro is an open-source (AGPL-3.0) cross-platform desktop app for orchestrating AI coding agents, with autonomous long-running sessions, trigger-based Cue automation, mobile remote control, and playbooks.

 Key takeaways

-• Free, open-source agent orchestrator supporting Claude Code, Codex, OpenCode, and Factory Droid
+• Free, open-source (AGPL-3.0) agent orchestrator supporting Claude Code, Codex, OpenCode, Factory Droid, and GitHub Copilot CLI — ~3,000 GitHub stars as of June 2026

 • Mobile remote control via built-in web server lets you monitor agents from your phone